-When notified by the Safety and Security Department, local law enforcement, Allen County EMA or other state and federal authorities, and under the direction of the President of Rhodes State College, the Vice President for Finance and Business, the Director of Safety and Security or a designee, Rhodes State College will without delay and taking into account the safety of the campus community notify the campus community of significant emergency or dangerous situations involving and immediate threat to the health or safety.
-Rhodes State College, upon determining that a significant emergency or dangerous situation exists, will immediately disseminate emergency information to the affected parts of the campus community through the following methods or notification which may include but are not limited to: outdoor speakers (bullhorns), local radio stations, building coordinators, campus email system for students, staff and faculty, campus website, electronic signage and/or the mass email, text and the phone emergency notification system; Rhodes Alert and all form of social media used by Rhodes State College.
+When notified by the Ohio State Division of Police, Public Safety Department, local law enforcement, Allen County EMA or other state and federal authorities, and under the direction of the President of Rhodes State College, the Vice President for Human Resources, and the Public Safety Department, Rhodes State College will without delay and taking into account the safety of the campus community notify the campus community of significant emergency or dangerous situations involving and immediate threat to the health or safety.
+Rhodes State College, upon determining that a significant emergency or dangerous situation exists, will immediately disseminate emergency information to the affected parts of the campus community through the following methods or notification which may include but are not limited to: outdoor speakers (bullhorns), local radio stations, campus email system for students, staff and faculty, campus website, electronic signage and/or the mass email, text and the phone emergency notification system; Rhodes State College Alert System, and all form of social media used by Rhodes State College.

-The testing of the Rhodes Alert System is completed annually.
-Students, faculty and staff are encouraged to sign up for the Rhodes Alert System by going to the Security web page www.rhodesstate.edu/security and clicking on the Rhodes Alert header.
+The testing of the Rhodes State College Alert System is completed each semester.
+Students, faculty and staff are encouraged to sign up for the Rhodes State College Alert System by going to the Public Safety web page www.rhodesstate.edu/security and clicking on the Rhodes State College Alert System header.

 Evacuation schematics can be found on every floor of every building on campus.
-Specific information on evacuations can be found at the Safety and Security website.
+Specific information on evacuations can be found at the Public Safety Department website.
 Assembly points are designated for each building, as well as for a campus evacuation.
-Evacuation will be coordinated by Safety and Security Department, Building Emergency Coordinators and other first responders.
+Evacuation will be coordinated by the Public Safety Department, the Ohio State University Division of Police and other first responders.
 Drills of campus buildings are completed annually.
-Notification of the drills will be disseminated by the Safety and Security Department.
-The Emergency and Evacuation plans are reviewed annually and were last updated in the Fall of 2020.
+Notification of the drills will be disseminated by the Public Safety Department.
+The Emergency and Evacuation plans are reviewed annually and were last updated in the Summer of 2023.